 The Egyptian economy has been based on agriculture and centered on the Nile.
 Agriculture generated on civilization in the Mile Valley and was based on grain.
 In modren times cotton became an agricultural mainstay.
 Land is very expensive because of the large population and limited area of arable land outside the Nile Valley.
 The country had a very high population growth rate--over 2 percent annually (2003).
 As a result, Egypt which used to be a major grain exporter, mow has to import food.
 The government has developed the petroleum, services, and construction sectors, but for the most part Egyptian industry is unproductive.
 The basic problenm is that most industries are government-owned are controlled.
 This is in part the consequences of Egypt's experiment with Arab socialism on which Nasser embarked.
 There have been efforts to liberalize the economy, but it has made only limited progress.
 Despite resources committed to indusry, at the expense of agriculture, the country indusrial sector is inefficent and uncompetive.
 Another major problem is the country's huge beaureacracy which consumes a large share of available resources.
-Egypt has obtained foreign aid from both the Soviet Union nd the United States.
+Egypt has obtained foreign aid from both the Soviet Union and the United States.
 The Gulf states which and the United States rewarded Egypt for helping to form the First Gulf War coalition.
 There are also foreign exchange earnings from Suez Canal traffic, tourism, and the remittances of Egyptians working abroad.
 Despite this Egypt has made little progress in developing a modern economy.
 Despite bering the largest Arab nstion and a substantial educational system, Egypt produces few scientific papers and achieves no medical advancment.
 Nor is their an industrial sector capable of competing on the international market.

 Egypt has the second most important economy in the Arab world measured in value.
 The most important is Saudi Arabia.
 The Egyptian populstion, however, is much larger, meaning the per capita income is much lower.
 The difference of course is that Egypt does not have a large mineral/oil sector.
 The Egyptian economy for millennia has been based on agriculture.
 The Fertile Cresent (Mesopotamia and Egypt) in fact gave first to agriculture whiuch led to civilization itself.
 The Nile River provided perfect conditiins for agriculture.
-Agriculture continues to be of some importance, but is not longer central to the Egyptian economy and Egypt is no longer even self suffici
+Agriculture continues to be of some importance, but is not longer central to the Egyptian economy and Egypt is no longer even self sufficient in food production.

 The modern Egyptian economy is dominated by the service sector.
 It is the largest sector, half of the entire economy.
 It is also the fastest growing sector.
 Tourism, trade, banking, and the Suez Canal (shipping services) are the primary componnents.
 Tourism and to a lesser extent the Suez Canal were adversely affected by Islamic violence (1990s).
 The Luxor attack in which Islamic militants murdered 58 foreigners (1997).
 The massacre of course had the desired affect, foreigners were reluctant to visit.
 One estimate suggests that foreign tourism declined by 50 percent.
 This meant a lost of income of $3.7 bullion (1998).
 The Government promoted domestic tourism which has has some succeess, but of course does not generate foreign exchange earnings.
 And has continued to improve.
 The Suez Canal earnings have vbeen slower to recover.